appmagine/react-jsonapi/docs/Main.md

 #### `withJsonApi(options)`

-A decorator for React components that returns a new component that implements the loading interface required by the `AsyncProps` middleware, renders the decorated component with query models passed as props, and manages Backbone event handlers.
+A higher-order component that wraps a component in a new component that implements the loading interface required by the `AsyncProps` middleware, renders the decorated component with query models passed as props, and manages Backbone event handlers.

 The query props are constructed based on the `queries` and `fragments` options, which are defined in terms of "query definition objects".